Shinji Ikari: Legacy

 Shinji-themed merchandise has been released, including clothing, action figures, collectible models, perfumes, and drinks.
-The character has been used for Japan Racing Association advertising campaigns and for a culinary company specializing in miso soups; the "Shijimi from Lake Shinji" campaign also proved successful.
-Movic has also released a cassette drama featuring him as part of its Animate series featuring other popular works.
+The character has been used in advertising campaigns for the Japan Racing Association and a food company specializing in miso soup; the "Shijimi from Lake Shinji" campaign was commercially successful.
+Movic has also released a drama cassette featuring him as part of its Animate series devoted to other popular works.

-With Shinji Ikari, according to Comic Book Resources, Neon Genesis Evangelion had a significant influence on Japanese animation, showing a more realistic, insecure, and fragile protagonist than other past mecha series.
-Guilty Crown staff member Ryo Ōyama compared Shū Ōma, the series' main character, to Shinji because: "They're both in their own world, and they don't come out from that world".
-According to Ōyama, Shū is "a 2011 version of Shinji", but Shinji has a "more passive", pessimistic attitude.
-Similarly, Asa Butterfield compared Shinji to Ender Wiggin in Ender's Game, whom he played.
-According to Butterfield, both characters "withdraw from the world", face new experiences, and fight against unknown enemies.
-His Japanese voice actress Ogata likened Makoto Naegi from the Danganronpa franchise, which she played, to Shinji because they are both ordinary boys "put in terrible situations".
+With Shinji Ikari, Neon Genesis Evangelion significantly influenced Japanese animation by presenting a more realistic, insecure, and fragile protagonist than those of earlier mecha series.
+Guilty Crown staff member Ryo Ōyama compared the series' protagonist, Shū Ōma, to Shinji, saying, "They're both in their own world, and they don't come out from that world".
+According to Ōyama, Shū is "a 2011 version of Shinji", although Shinji has a more passive and pessimistic attitude.
+Similarly, Asa Butterfield compared Shinji to Ender Wiggin, whom he portrayed in Ender's Game.
+According to Butterfield, both characters "withdraw from the world", are confronted with unfamiliar experiences, and fight unknown enemies.
+Shinji's Japanese voice actress, Megumi Ogata, likened Makoto Naegi from the Danganronpa franchise, whom she also voiced, to Shinji because both are ordinary boys placed in "terrible situations".

-Lain Iwakura from Serial Experiments Lain, Simon from Gurren Lagann, Daisuke Dojima from Revisions, Kōji Aiba from Infinite Ryvius, Cloud Strife from Final Fantasy VII, and the main character of Cyborg She were also compared with him by anime critics.
-In the fourth episode of the dorama Nigeru wa Haji da ga Yaku ni Tatsu, a character named Shinji after him appears.
-Shinji is also referenced by Steven Universe in the show of the same name, which parodies the series' final scene.
-The British group Fightstar included a track named "Shinji Ikari" on the deluxe-edition bonus disc of their album, One Day Son, This Will All Be Yours.
-Open Mike Eagle called a song from his album Anime, Trauma and Divorce, "Headass (Idiot Shinji)".
-Kong: Skull Island director Jordan Vogt-Roberts also named the character Gunpei Ikari after him.
+Anime critics have also compared several characters to Shinji, including Lain Iwakura from Serial Experiments Lain, Simon from Gurren Lagann, Daisuke Dojima from Revisions, Kōji Aiba from Infinite Ryvius, Cloud Strife from Final Fantasy VII, and the protagonist of Cyborg She.
+In the fourth episode of the television drama Nigeru wa Haji da ga Yaku ni Tatsu, a character appears who was named Shinji after him.
+Shinji is also referenced in Steven Universe, which parodies the final scene of Neon Genesis Evangelion.
+The British band Fightstar included a track titled "Shinji Ikari" on the deluxe-edition bonus disc of their album One Day Son, This Will All Be Yours.
+Open Mike Eagle titled a track on his album Anime, Trauma and Divorce "Headass (Idiot Shinji)".
+Kong: Skull Island director Jordan Vogt-Roberts also named a character Gunpei Ikari.